Scaffold-Stark/speedrunstark/README.md

 > 🔎 Look in `packages/nextjs/app/token-vendor/page.tsx` for code to uncomment to display the Vendor ETH and Token balances.

-> You can `yarn deploy --reset` to deploy your contract until you get it right.
+> You can `yarn deploy` to deploy your contract until you get it right.

 ![TokenVendorBuy](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/token-vendor/packages/nextjs/public/ch2-TokenVendorBalance.png)